airctl/airctl-gameplay-resources/scenarios/README.md

 ## Inside a Quick-Play Scenario

+The **Scenario Detections Map** includes all 4 cards that are needed to compose an *attack* and a list of the Detections for each card.
 The *attack* is the 4-card setup for the IC to prepare for the game.

-It includes all 4 cards that are needed and a **Scenario Detections Map** that lists the Detections for each card.
-This provides the IC answers to the 4 cards so that they do not need to be flipped or checked during gameplay.
+This provides the IC both the initial setup and the answers to the 4 cards so that they do not need to be flipped or checked during gameplay.

 A **Preamble** for the scenario itself clues in the other players (the *Defenders*) on what's going on.
 The preamble contains both useful and irrelevant clues that the Defenders can use to start picking *Procedures*.